Housesitting in Edinburgh with TrustedHousesitters

 I had lovely parks to walk the two (and sometimes three) pups nearby.
 And I had plenty of peace and quiet to get some work done during the day.

-With this sit, the homeowner asked us if we’d feel comfortable also walking her son’s dog occasionally when he had long shifts at work.
+With this sit, the homeowner asked if we’d feel comfortable also walking her son’s dog occasionally when he had long shifts at work.

 Three dogs seemed a bit daunting to me at first, since I would primarily be walking them alone.
 But she assured me that all three were easy and had excellent recall, so I gambled.